May 9, 2016

 Prince Mushagalusa, 17, who goes by his boxer name, Rigo, was once a child soldier.
 Now, he dreams of a professional career in boxing.

-He was forcibly recruited at age 12 into a rebel group in Bunia, a town in northeastern DRC.
+He was forcibly recruited at age 12 into an armed group in Bunia, a town in northeastern DRC.
 He spent three years as a child soldier.
-He came to Goma two years ago, after the government called on young men to leave rebel groups and reintegrate into society.
+He came to Goma two years ago, after the government called on young men to leave the groups and reintegrate into society.
 Now, he tells other young people about his experience so they can avoid being forcibly recruited into armed groups.

 “To leave my past behind me, I decided to take part in boxing training sessions,” he says.